danielfrg/jupyter-flex/docs/index.md

 The [Plotting](/plotting) page goes through some considerations around different plotting libraries in Jupyter-flex dashboards.

-The [Voila](/voila-ipywidgets) page describes how to create dashboards that enable viewers to change underlying parameters and see the results immediately, using Voila and IPython Widgets.
+The [Voila and IPywidgets](/voila-ipywidgets/) page describes how to leverage Voila to create dashboards that use a live Jupyter kernel that enable viewers to change underlying parameters and see the results immediately using [ipywidgets](https://ipywidgets.readthedocs.io/).

 ## Examples